martinezger/dropbox-pi-cli/README.md

 ### Uninstall

-go the root app folder and execute
+cd to project folder and execute
 ```bash
 make uninstall
 ```
 ## Usage
-The command line is only able to upload and download from/to an app folder.
+The command line is only able to upload and download from/to dropbox app folder.

 ### Download
 ```